gorgogol/kind-elastic-cluster/README.md

 # Kind Elastic

-Scripts that help spin up an Elastic cluster fast, with minimum effort.
+Scripts that help spin up an Elastic cluster for experimenting with security applications, fast, with minimum effort.

 ## Prerequisites